conductor-oss/conductor/README.md

 Conductor is a platform originally created at Netflix to orchestrate microservices and events.
+Condutor OSS is maintained by the team of developers at Orkes along with the members of the open source community.

 ## Conductor OSS
 This is the new home for the Conductor open source going forward (previously hosted at Netflix/Conductor).